.africa: History

 The .africa domain name registration was made available to the public in July 2017.
 The first large corporation to adopt the .africa domain was Absa.

 Regional support

 The .africa initiative is fully endorsed by the African Union Commission.
 According to Registry Africa, 78% of African governments support the TLD.

 Status

 The operator of the .africa gTLD is Registry Africa.
 Sponsoring Organisation is the ZA Central Registry trading as Registry.Africa.

-As of January 2021, there were about 28,038 registered .africa domains from 70 accredited registrars.
+As of December 2024, there were about 52,000 registered .africa domains from 70 accredited registrars globally.

 Legal dispute

 The .africa application that was submitted by DotConnectAfrica Trust is the subject of an unresolved disagreement with ICANN (DCA Trust v.
 ICANN) following an Independent Review Panel (IRP) process that was invoked by DCA Trust under ICANN's accountability mechanism in October 2013.
 The IRP was administrated by the International Center for Dispute Resolution (ICDR) of the American Arbitration Association (AAA) New York, US.